openfun/richie/docs/cookiecutter.md

 Once the bootstrap phase is finished, you should be able to view the site at [localhost:8070](http://localhost:8070).

-You can create a full fledge demo site by running:
+You can create a full fledge demo to test your site by running:

 ```bash
 $ make demo-site